Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Algorithms

+Here $|\scr N_i|$ stands for the number of neighbors of agent $i$.
+It is worth emphasizing that each agent $i$ can obtain $|\scr N_j|$, $j\in\scr N_i$ from its neighbors through a one-time transmission, ensuring that the algorithm remains fully decentralized.
+In the case when $\bbb G$ is a directed graph, $W$ is a flocking matrix~\cite{flocking} whose entries are defined as

-Here $|\scr N_i|$ stands for the number of neighbors of agent $i.$ Let $\rho_2$ be the second largest magnitude among all the eigenvalues of $W$.
-It is well-known that if graph $\bbb G$ is connected, there holds $\rho_2 < 1$.
+It is worth emphasizing that a Metropolis matrix is always doubly stochastic, whereas a flocking matrix is always stochastic but may not be doubly stochastic.
+Let $\rho_2$ be the second largest magnitude among all the eigenvalues of $W$.
+It is well-known that if graph $\bbb G$ is connected or strongly connected, there holds $\rho_2 < 1$.
 The update \eqref{update} is thus a summation of an average consensus item $\sum_{j\in\scr{N}_i}w_{ij}z_{j,k}(t)$ and the term $\bar{x}_{i,k}(t+1)-\bar{x}_{i,k}(t)$ which can be regarded as a ``coarse gradient''.
 It is worth noting that the update \eqref{update} requires the reward at time $t+1$.
+Let $z_{k}(t)$ and $\bar{x}_{k}(t)$ be the column stacks of all $z_{i,k}(t)$ and $\bar{x}_{i,k}(t)$, respectively.
+Then, the $N$ equations in \rep{update} can be combined~as